 What is Post-Acute Withdrawal?

 Post-acute withdrawal is a condition where withdrawal symptoms last longer than they should.
 In many cases, withdrawal is usually a short-term issue.
-It is possible to experience withdrawal for a much longer time depending on the impact of the drugs that were taken.
+Depending on the drug’s impact, it is possible to experience withdrawal for much longer.
 For example, opioid withdrawal has a higher chance of lasting longer than expected.

 Signs of Post-Acute Withdrawal